eead-csic-compbio/prunusmap_web/README.md

 #### 3.2.2 Databases: the *databases.conf* file

-A **database** represents a sequence reference (a genome or similar), which can be queried with one or more alignment tools (BLASTN, GMAP or HS-BLASTN in the current version of barleymap).
+A **database** represents a sequence reference (a genome or similar), which can be queried with one or more alignment tools (BLASTN, GMAP or MINIPROT in the current version of PrunusMap).

 To look for position of sequences through alignment, barleymap requires at least one database to work with.
 It takes 3 steps to add a database to barleymap:

-1. Create the files of the database with the corresponding tool from BLASTN, GMAP and/or HS-BLASTN (e.g. *makeblastdb* for BLASTN, *gmap_build* for GMAP).
+1. Create the files of the database with the corresponding tool from BLASTN, GMAP and/or MINIPROT (e.g. *makeblastdb* for BLASTN, *gmap_build* for GMAP).
 1. Put the database files under the path indicated in the *paths.conf* file for the corresponding aligner.